grisuno/LazyOwn/COMMANDS.md

 :type line: str
 :returns: None

+## ms08_067_netapi
+SMB CVE-2008-4250.
+Vulnerable using the module ms08_067_netapi of metasploit
+:param line: Command line input that provides the LHOST and RHOST.
+:type line: str
+:returns: None

+## nano
+Opens or creates the file using line in the sessions directory for editing using nano.

+:param line: name of the file to use in nano in session directory.

+:returns: None

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.